AI Governance

 The EU AI Act is not a set of aspirational principles that enterprises can acknowledge and file.
 It is a binding law, with enforcement, and its high-risk system requirements take effect in August 2026.
 For any organization running autonomous AI across fraud detection, credit decisioning, HR automation, or regulatory reporting, that deadline is not a future consideration.
 It is an active countdown.

-What does the EU AI Act imply for AI Agents?
+What does the EU AI Act imply for organizations that deploy AI agents?

 Let's start with how the EU AI Act works to understand what is at stake.
 The legislation takes a risk-based approach, and it draws strict distinctions.